 Dr. O’Malley and Dr. Simon partnered together from the beginning of the pandemic to create a process from top to bottom.
 They got ahead of the recommendations from the Centers for Disease Control (CDC) and Illinois Department of Public Health (IDPH) and were proactive about putting the safety measures into place that they’d need to keep their schools open.

 The districts spent the summer planning for a return to in-person learning.
-The plan addressed six main issues:
+The plan addressed five main issues:

 “We’ve been beating the drum on testing since July,” says Simon.
 “We really did try to get other districts to join us in an effort to bring on-site testing to their schools, but it seemed like the general response from was more of a ‘yeah, but’ instead of a ‘yeah, how.’
 Concerns ranged from size of district to funding, but this is about getting started and moving forward to be part of the solution.
 Being able to identify and isolate COVID-19 infections quickly has helped us control any potential spread, reduce time on contact tracing, and prevents a dependency on getting results elsewhere.”